Warnings from Israel’s Past: Egypt (Idolatry)

 We may be tempted to wonder about what God was doing, rescuing his people and then killing off those who were unfaithful.
 Yet, what happened in the wilderness is a picture of what will happen in judgment.
 There are many who have entered into fellowship with the visible church, but not all of these people are born again believers.
 There will come a time when we will all stand before God’s throne of judgment and whether we are redeemed or condemned will have nothing to do with which membership card we held in life.
 It will have everything to do with whether we have a personal relationship with Jesus Christ.
 Anything that has captured our hearts other than Jesus—whether that be our money, our careers, our families, our accomplishments, etc…–this is idolatry.
 And idolatry is not something that God tolerates in his body.

-Posted on February 21, 2009, in Uncategorized and tagged Commentary on Jude, Egypt, Epistle of Jude, exchanging truth for a lie, idolatry, Jude 5-7, Judgment, Pride, Salvation, Seven Deadly Sins.
+Posted on February 21, 2009, in Expositions, Jude and tagged Commentary on Jude, Egypt, Epistle of Jude, exchanging truth for a lie, idolatry, Jude 5-7, Judgment, Pride, Salvation, Seven Deadly Sins.
 Bookmark the permalink.
 Leave a comment.